brissone/moodle-qtype_musictheory/yui/src/musictheoryui/README.txt

  * @license    http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later
  */

-The moodle-qtype_musictheory-musictheoryui module is a simple wrapper that enables the MusThGUI component to be used within a Moodle question type.
+The moodle-qtype_musictheory-musictheoryui module is a simple wrapper that allows the MusThGUI component to be used within a Moodle question type.